apatel762/home-infra/workstation/docs/03-AnsiblePlaybook.md

 - [Previous](./02-AcquireRepo.md)
 - [Next](./04-ManualSetup.md)

 **You should be in a toolbox container now**.
-Enter the folder with the configuration playbook use the Makefile to install dependencies.
+Enter the folder with the Ansible playbook and use the Makefile to install dependencies.

 ```bash
 make install